 As discussed in a prior post, TV and FB (prospecting) are two very similar customer acquisition channels.
 Furthermore, anecdotal evidence among many clients and potential clients have shown that when Facebook prospecting spend hits $300,000 per month, marginal cost escalates (or profitability on the Facebook campaign erodes).

-Phrased differently (and as explained in this article), for many companies, $300,000 per month on Facebook is a spend-level where TV advertising stands a strong chance of driving customers at a lower, or at least equal, marginal CPS.
+Phrased differently, for many companies, $300,000 per month on Facebook is a spend-level where TV advertising stands a strong chance of driving customers at a lower, or at least equal, marginal CPS.

 Applying the projected conversion rate to this CPS target leads us to a likely CPV target on the TV campaign, before any money is actually spent.